Jewelry Blog

 There are two things to know when examining the cut of a sapphire:

-1. How perfectly the sapphire is cut (Quality of Cut)
+1. Quality of Cut.
+Meaning: How perfectly the sapphire is cut.

-You’ll rarely find a perfectly symmetrical cut of blue Kashmir, and there are several reasons for that.
+That being said, it is important to note that it is very rare to find a perfectly symmetrical cut of a Kashmir gemstone, and there are several reasons for that.

-First, Kashmir Sapphires are old.
+First, all Kashmir Sapphires are very old.
 They’ve been around for at least 100 years, and throughout that time, it’s almost impossible that they wouldn’t have gotten a small bump here and there.

-Secondly, the jewelers who cut the sapphire would have lived over 100 years ago.
-Stone-cutting technology has come a long way.
-In the early 1900s, gemstone-cutting techniques were not very precise.
+Secondly, the gemstone-cutters who cut them would have done so over 150 years ago.
+Gemstone-cutting technology has come a long way.
+In the early 1900s, gemstone-cutting techniques were not very precise and so all Kashmir gemstones will have imperfect symmetry.

-Regarding shape, sapphires are usually cut in an antique cushion cut, emerald cut, or oval-cut shapes.
-The less deep the stone, the better.
-Cutting the sapphire to a little shallow allows less light into the stone and keeps the stone with a deeper saturation.
+Regarding shape, sapphires are usually cut into a cushion, emerald, or oval-cut shape.
+Usually, the less deep the stone, the better.
+A shallow sapphire allows less light into the stone and keeps the stone with a deeper saturation.

 6. Prices of Kashmir Sapphires